anthonyrisinger/cga/8/cga+03.md

 Here's the crucial engineering insight: the dot and wedge products are lossy projections onto different subspaces.
 The dot product projects onto grade-0 (scalars), the wedge product extends to grade-2 (bivectors).
 These subspaces are completely independent—they share no common elements except zero.

-This independence suggests a profound possibility.
+This independence immediately presents a solution.
 What if we simply keep both parts?

 $$\mathbf{ab} = \mathbf{a} \cdot \mathbf{b} + \mathbf{a} \wedge \mathbf{b}$$